OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 ## Take precautions against brute-forcing

 Brute-forcing is a common threat to all web applications.
 Attackers can use brute-forcing as a password guessing attack to obtain account passwords.
 Therefore, application developers should take precautions against brute-force attacks especially in login pages.
 Node.js has several modules available for this purpose.
-Here is the express-bouncer module and its simple usage:
+[Express bouncer](https://libraries.io/npm/express-bouncer), [express brute](https://libraries.io/npm/express-brute) and [rate-limiter](https://libraries.io/npm/rate-limiter) are just some examples.
+Based on your needs and requirements, you should choose one or more of these modules and use accordingly.
+[Express bouncer](https://libraries.io/npm/express-bouncer) and [express brute](https://libraries.io/npm/express-brute) modules work very similar and they both increase the delay with each failed request.
+They can both be arranged for a specific route.
+These modules can be used as follows:

 ```JavaScript
 var bouncer = require('express-bouncer');